-- School data should be stored electronically wherever possible. - Electronic data will reside solely in the School's Microsoft Office environment or MIS (iSAMS) - No member of staff is permitted to remove sensitive personal data from school premises in any form without prior consent of the data protection team. - No member of staff should provide personal data of pupils or parents to third parties, including a volunteer or contractor, unless there is a lawful reason to do so. - Use of personal email accounts or unencrypted personal devices by governors or staff for official School business is not permitted.
+- Staff should aim to only remove personal data from the school premises in paper or electronic form with exceptionally good reason. - Any data leaving the site needs to be encrypted or stored securely at all times. - No member of staff should provide personal data of pupils or parents to third parties, including a volunteer or contractor, unless there is a lawful reason to do so. - Use of personal email accounts or unencrypted personal devices by staff or governors for official school business is not permitted.